-We know this in our personal lives … but it’s also 100% true in our financial lives as well.
-And this isn’t just an opinion — it’s backed by actual research.
-Slack this one to the friends who always have your back.
+We know this is true in our personal lives … but it also 100% goes for our financial lives as well.
+And this isn’t just an opinion — it’s supported by actual research.
+Drop this one in the gang’s Discord and see where it takes you.

 Seriously.
-Work wives make you better.
-Much better.
+Work wives make you better — much better.
 They give you confidence, make you more collaborative, and help you get ahead.
 When we’re in each other’s corners, we can amplify one another’s voices, like women in the Obama administration did.
+And even though they might take a little extra effort to maintain nowadays, in this era of more remote work, it’s worth it.

 Gallup, which has helped companies understand their employees’ engagement levels for decades, asks a simple question in their survey: “Do you have a best friend at work?”
 They found that women who answer “yes” are more than twice as likely to feel engaged ... and they perform better.